 Here are a few ways to realize the value provided by a well-developed patent portfolio:

 - Patent protection should increase your valuation.
-If erected properly, the barrier provided by patent protection should increase the value of your startup by enabling you to control access to the market(s) for your technology.
-All other things being equal, a startup with patent protection that provides tight control of access to a large market should have a larger valuation than a startup without meaningful patent protection.
-A future buyer will typically consider the strength of your patent portfolio in determining the value of your business.
+If established properly, the barriers provided by patent protection should increase the value of your startup by enabling you to control access to the market(s) for your technology.
+All things being equal, a startup having patent protection that provides tight control of access to large market(s) should have a larger valuation than a startup without meaningful patent protection.
+In addition, a future buyer will typically consider the strength of your patent portfolio in determining the value of your business.

 - Patents can be cross-licensed.
 Occasionally, your patent portfolio may cover something someone else wants to make, use, import, or sell, and they may have a patent portfolio that covers something that you want to make, use, import, or sell.
 That other party may be a competitor, a supplier, a customer, or someone operating in a tangential technology area.
-In this situation, you can trade access to your patent portfolio for access to their patent portfolio with a cross-license.
+In this situation, you can trade access to your patent portfolio for access to their patent portfolio by using a cross-license.